resource-watch/slate/source/includes/api/_user_management.md

 #### Permissions

+Based on roles, different types of users can create new users with different roles:

 - ADMIN: Can create any type of user
 - MANAGER: Can create a user of type `MANAGER` or `USER`.
-- EVERYONE ELSE: Can register himself in the API.
-He'll be assigned the role of `USER`.
+- Public users: Can register themselves in the API, being assigned the `USER` role.

 ```bash
 # Account creation using email + password